Colonoscopy polyp detection with massive endoscopic images: Object Detection

-Previous work in \cite{Chen2018} provide a end-to-end method, as given in \ref{fig:pipeline}, for detecting polyps where the input of colonoscopy content are feed directly into the system and precise location of polyps will then be presented as results.The overall pipeline of such system are organized as follows: an image data acquisition card is used to capture endoscope data and all data will be decoded into a RGB video sequence.
+Previous work \cite{Chen2018} provides a end-to-end method, as given in \figurename{\ref{fig:pipeline}, for detecting polyps where the input of colonoscopy content are feed directly into the system and precise location of polyps will then be presented as results.The overall pipeline of such system are organized as follows: an image data acquisition card is used to capture endoscope data and all data will be decoded into a RGB video sequence.
 The original input sequence consists of some undesired content: polyp-irrelevant and non-colorectal.
-Authors in \cite{Chen2018} trained two pre-process network to remove these elements.
+Two trained pre-process network \cite{Chen2018} is used to remove these elements.

 Non-colorectal data is generated by improper use of endoscope where an operator does not start or end the acquisition at the appropriate time, therefore, results in unnecessary non-colorectal content being recorded.
 Author trained a classification network to differentiate the presence condition (internal or external) for each frame then follows a thresholding mechanism to smooth the inconsistency within consecutive frames.
 The output of threshold consist inside-body clip only and will be further pre-processed namely cutting, to remove the text box and other non-colorectal.
 The cutting process employs a manually-tuned binary mask representing the largest connected-component to preserve colorectal-only images.
 This will form the input data stream to our detection network.